harshattray/swype/README.md

-# swype Shell built on native
+# swipeable cards shell built on react-native and Expo